Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

 Sponsored

-The public float for TIRX is 1.51M, and currently, short sellers hold a 0.51% ratio of that floaft.
-The average trading volume of TIRX on May 04, 2023 was 1.01M shares.
+The public float for TIRX is 1.51M, and at present, short sellers hold a 0.51% of that float.
+The average trading volume of TIRX on May 08, 2023 was 1.03M shares.

 TIRX’s Market Performance

-TIRX’s stock has seen a 97.50% increase for the week, with a 113.51% rise in the past month and a -9.54% fall in the past quarter.
-The volatility ratio for the week is 107.73%, and the volatility levels for the past 30 days are at 33.07% for Tian Ruixiang Holdings Ltd The simple moving average for the past 20 days is 90.60% for TIRX’s stock, with a -8.05% simple moving average for the past 200 days.
+TIRX’s stock has seen a 2.75% increase for the week, with a 103.64% rise in the past month and a -13.18% fall in the past quarter.
+The volatility ratio for the week is 96.39%, and the volatility levels for the past 30 days are at 34.81% for Tian Ruixiang Holdings Ltd The simple moving average for the last 20 days is 59.78% for TIRX’s stock, with a simple moving average of -12.34% for the last 200 days.

 Stock Fundamentals for TIRX